brcrista/Haskell-Notes/Learn-You-A-Haskell/06-higher-order-functions.md

 sum' xs = foldl1 (+) xs
 ```

-In general, we can perform this simplification whenever the initial value of the accumulator is the zero value of the function.
+In general, we can perform this simplification whenever the initial value of the accumulator is the zero value of the function and we don't care about empty lists.
+`foldl1` will raise an error on an empty list.

 One final simplification we can make is to take advantage of partial application and define the function in **point-free** style: